dfinity/portal/docs/developer-docs/functionality/rosetta/hotkeys.md

 ## Manual process

-The manual hotkey generation process consists in generating a PEM file then deriving some private and public keys.
+The manual hotkey generation process consists in generating a PEM file, then deriving the corresponding private and public keys.

 ### Generate PEM